sectenzorg/syarifabdillah/content/resume/index.md

 ---
 &nbsp;

-Hello!, I'm **Syarip Muhammad Abdillah**
+Greetings!
+I am **Syarip Muhammad Abdillah.**

-System Engineer & Highly motivated to learn something new, who is self-motivated and open to learning.
-My strong suits are conceptual thinking and analytical thinking.
+I am a dedicated and self-motivated System Engineer.
+I possess proficient conceptual thinking and analytical skills.
+I am always eager to enhance my knowledge and continuously learn and grow.
+Thank you for taking the time to acquaint yourself with a brief overview of my background and aspirations.

 &nbsp;

 ## Experiences
 **System Engineer**, PT.
 Bringin Inti Teknologi (bit.)\
 *Juni 2020 – Present*

-- Assist development team in applying good DevOps practices and continuously improve CI/CD pipelines
+- Assist development team in applying good DevSecOps practices and continuously improve CI/CD pipelines
 - Apply an automation-mindset in everything (Infrastructure, CI/CD, Scripting, & Build tools to improve workflow)
 - Apply a cloud-diagnostic, cost-efficient and high-available mindset
 - Join in on-call work and assist developers in debugging issues